MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 *Applies to: Microsoft Cloud App Security*

-This article provides instructions for connecting Microsoft Cloud App Security to your existing Amazon Web Services account using the connector APIs.
-This connection gives you visibility into and control over AWS app use.
+This article provides instructions for connecting your existing Amazon Web Services (AWS) account to Microsoft Cloud App Security using the connector APIs.

+You can connect one or both of the following AWS to Cloud App Security connections:

+- **Security auditing**: This connection gives you visibility into and control over AWS app use.
+- **Security configuration**: This connection gives you fundamental security recommendations based on the Center for Internet Security (CIS) benchmark for AWS.

+Since you can connect either or both of the connections, the steps in this article always

-## How to connect Amazon Web Services to Cloud App Security
+## How to connect AWS Security auditing to Cloud App Security

 1. In your [Amazon Web Services console](https://console.aws.amazon.com/), under **Security, Identity & Compliance**, click **IAM**.

     ![AWS identity and access](media/aws-identity-and-access.png "AWS identity and access")